- Bank Supervision

 Operational Risk Supervision

-The OCC identifies operational risk as one of the most significant risks facing the banking industry today.
+The Office of the Comptroller of the Currency (OCC) identifies operational risk as one of the most significant risks facing the banking industry today.
 Operational risk is the broadest component of OCC’s supervisory framework, covering the risk of loss from information system failures and business disruptions, human error and fraud, business process and product design defects, and legal challenges.
-Although OCC has emphasized sound operations and internal controls throughout its supervisory history, the catastrophic failure of certain international banking firms in the 1990’s ushered in a new era where the industry and OCC began approaching operational risk as a standalone risk discipline.
+Although the OCC has emphasized sound operations and internal controls throughout its supervisory history, the catastrophic failure of certain international banking firms in the 1990s ushered in a new era when the industry and OCC began approaching operational risk as a standalone risk discipline.

 The broad scope of operational risk provides a wide range of career opportunities for examiners.
-Coverage responsibilities include, but are not limited to:
+Coverage responsibilities include:

 - Operational risk management concerns including bank operations and processes, management information systems, payment systems risk management, fraud risk management, internal controls, financial reporting, physical security, insurance and insurable risk, and other bank operations.